top of page

 Especially in special education schools.
 DUH!

 Our children are stripped of their dignity before they even get a chance to understand what's happening in their bodies.
-Ask any parent of a disabled child and they will tell you NIGHTMARE stories of how their child was "assisted" in the bathroom and what that bathroom looked like - in a public building - that is supposed to be ADA compliant.
+Ask any parent of a disabled child, and they will tell you NIGHTMARE stories of how their child was "assisted" in the bathroom and what that bathroom looked like—in a public building—that is supposed to be ADA compliant.

-SIX: Video Cameras = Accountability
+Video Cameras = Accountability

 We need video cameras in ALL special education schools.
 Especially those schools that have been found in violation by authorities for abuse, mistreatment, and neglect.
-We need cameras in every classroom, therapy cubie, bathroom, and outdoor spaces too.
+We need cameras in every classroom, therapy cubicle, bathroom, and outdoor spaces too.

-Child abuse in special education schools is rampant and no one is being held accountable.
+Child abuse in special education schools is rampant, and no one is being held accountable.

 a graphic warning parents